carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 ### *Adding Links*
-In the same citation we have just worked on, let’s now add a link to it by selecting and copying the doi address.
+In the same citation we have just worked on, let’s now add a link to it by selecting and copying the doi address (**FIXME2**).
 Then, click on the link icon and paste the address in the URL field.
 Simple right?
 If you prefer, you can also the drop-down insert menu, or even use shortcuts.
 By hovering the mouse over the desired icon, you will see which keys you should use.
 For a complete list of editing shortcuts, [check this link](https://rstudio.github.io/visual-markdown-editing/shortcuts.html).
 Tip: if you didn’t intend to use a shortcut and want to reverse its effect, just press the backspace key.

 ### *Adding Headings*

 Adding headings to a R Markdown document in Rstudio is as simple as applying links.
 Let’s say we want the abstract section as a Heading Level 2.
 We can select the “abstract” then, and under “Normal” on the left-hand side of the menu, we can choose the desired level.
 Again, all the shortcuts will be listed next to the styling in the menu.
-Now apply the same heading to keywords and Level 1 to “Specifications Table” (**FIXME2**).
+Now apply the same heading to keywords and Level 2 to "Value of the Data" (**FIXME3**).

 ### *Creating Tables*